 Materialized View Creation Patterns

--- 1. Raw ingestion layer (Append-only)
+-- 1. Raw ingestion layer (append-only source)

 CREATE TABLE IF NOT EXISTS analytics.events_raw